iarsystems/bx-github-ci/README.md

 - Select the __`x64`__ __Architecture__.
 - Follow the GitHub-provided instructions on the page to download and configure the runner[^1].

-You can have as many parallel runners as your license allows you to.
+You can have as many parallel build nodes with runners as your license allows you to.
 [Contact sales](https://iar.com/about/contact) for expanding your build capacity.

 ### FAQ
 How do I...